grantmcdermott/arch-tips/README.md

 ## Should return shomething like:
 ## WM_CLASS(STRING) = "outlook-office-365-nativefier-xxxxxx", "outlook-office-365-nativefier-xxxxxx"
 ```
-Now that you have the `WM_CLASS`, we can create our desktop app.
-Create the app by running
+Now that you have the `WM_CLASS`, we can create our desktop app entry.
+Create a new `ms-outlook.desktop` file by running

 ```sh
 $ sudo nano /usr/share/applications/ms-outlook.desktop
 ```
-and then pasting across the entry text below.
+and then pasting across the below text chunk.
 Don't forget to replace `xxxxxx` in the bottom line with your actual `WM_CLASS` string.
 (Also: Drop the `--force-device-scale-factor=2` flag if you aren't on a HiDPI machine.)

 ```sh
 [Desktop Entry]